Epi25/epi25-edc/README.md

-# epi25
+# Epi25 data dictionaries for REDCap

-Support code for the Epi25 project
+Setup for the Epi25 project
+- Data dictionaries
+- Glossaries
+- Issue tracking